 If you do use seed starting mix, you’ll want to add compost, worm castings, or transplant seedlings into potting soil medium once your seedlings have a set or two of true leaves.

 Your seed packet contains a lot of valuable information when it comes to starting your seeds.
 One of those tidbits of information is how deep to sow your seeds.

 Some seeds require light to germinate, like chamomile and lettuce so they should be very lightly covered with soil (or not at all).
 While other seeds require it to be dark and should be planted deeply in order to aid in germination like calendula.

-The general rule of thumb is planting a seed about twice the depth of the actual size of the seed.
-I use the knuckles of my fingers to help me decide planting depth.
+The general rule of thumb is to plant a seed about twice the depth of the actual size of the seed.
+I use the knuckles of my fingers to help me decide on planting depth.
 Things that say 1/4″ get planted down to the first knuckle.
 Things that say 1/2″ I plant down to the second.

 It is better, however, to plant something too shallow than it is to plant it too deeply.
 If it is planted too deep, it may not have enough energy to reach above the soil level and you’ll think it hasn’t germinated.

 Planting too shallow, of course, has its disadvantages.
 The plant will not be very deeply rooted.
 However, this can be remedied by potting up and planting it deeper in order to encourage sturdier growth.
 Things like tomatoes actually root anywhere along the stem, so these should always be potted more deeply when potting up anyway.